hhhbrown/photo-note-app/README.md

 Notes are persisted locally using AsyncStorage.

-The application stores note metadata, including the image URI, title, note text, and creation date.
+The application stores note metadata including the image URI, title, note text, and creation date.
 When the application launches, saved notes are loaded from AsyncStorage and displayed on the Home Screen.

-Images remain stored on the device and are referenced through their local file URI.
+Images remain stored on the device and are referenced using their local file URI.

 ## Implementation Notes